tube42/marm/README.rst

 MARM
 ====

-MARM is a homegrown tool for creating multiple version of resources with minimal effort.
+MARM is a simple tool for processing assets for different device resolutions.

-For example, assume you want to have an asset in x1 and x2 sizes.
-You could do this manually but marm simplifies the process for you.

 Building
 --------